-Several Democrats Eying A Presidential Run Embrace 'Medicare-For-All'
+Several Democrats Eyeing A Presidential Run Embrace 'Medicare-For-All'

 Sanders laid out several options to pay for his proposal, including increasing taxes on employers who would no longer be paying insurance premiums; increasing individual income taxes; and boosting taxes on the wealthy.

-Harris didn't say, in the town-hall-style meeting, how she would pay for the program.
-And her senate office didn't respond to an email asking if she has a funding proposing.
+Harris didn't say, in the town hall-style meeting, how she would pay for the program.
+And her Senate office didn't respond to an email asking whether she has a funding proposal.

 Warren has proposed a 2 percent tax on the wealth of an individual that's above $50 million and 3 percent on wealth of more than $1 billion.

-Note: A previous version of this story incorrectly identified Sen. Bernie Sanders as a Republican.
-Sanders is an independent who caucuses with the Democrats.